National Infant Feeding Networks

 NeoSIFAN is currently chaired by myself, Gillian Bowker.
 I am the neonatal infant feeding lead for Greater Glasgow and Clyde.
 Previous to this post I was a neonatal nurse and have worked in various units throughout the UK.
 Currently all of the units in Glasgow are stage 2 within neonatal and two of them are working towards stage 3.
 It is an exciting time to be involved in neonates and I look forward to working with NeoSIFAN on our Scottish journey towards accreditation.

 For more information contact email@example.com

 Coordinator: Jacky Syme

 A midwife and now a Health Visitor, Jacky works as Practice Development Lead for the 0-19 services in SEPT Community Health Services Bedfordshire.
 Since becoming a midwife in 1985, breastfeeding has been a real passion and Jacky has performed a number of roles specific to infant feeding over the years in Midwifery and Health Visiting.
-She is the UNICEF Baby friendly lead in SEPT Bedfordshire, ensuring that the organisation maintains the UNICEF Baby Friendly standards which they achieved together with all children’s centres in Bedford and Central Bedfordshire Councils in 2013.
+She is the Unicef UK Baby friendly lead in SEPT Bedfordshire, ensuring that the organisation maintains the Unicef UK Baby Friendly standards which they achieved together with all children’s centres in Bedford and Central Bedfordshire Councils in 2013.

 The East of England Infant Feeding Co-ordinators’ Meetings